On this page:

 Decision making is an integral part of our daily lives, ranging from the relatively simple--shall I have Coke or coffee?--to the complex and seemingly insoluble--how can we reduce the rate of violent crime in the U.S.?
 Regardless of one's area of interest or expertise, difficult decisions must be made.
 This course provides an introduction to the concepts of decision theory, systems analysis, and rational analytic techniques of decision making, as well as an exploration of non-rational theory and processes.
 Students will analyze the process and the assumptions that underlie the process from several viewpoints and disciplines: rationality, incrementalism, analytical reasoning, and complexity and chaos.
-(UH 2020 satisfies the Social Science Element in the Core curriculum.)

 Health and Disease (Rodgers)

 This course will explore disease and its historical effect upon religion, exploration, politics, war, the economy, and other social and cultural aspects of our world.
 We will also look at modern disease and its effect upon these social and cultural matters, and in turn how these same social and cultural aspects affect the course of disease and human health.

 Myth & Sacred Geography in India (Stoker)